 Now, at age “plenty-something,” you decide you want to maintain/regain that active lifestyle.
 You remember what you loved to do most was, let’s say, running.
 Everybody knows how to run, right?
 But your body has a new physiology!
 Your accumulated experiences and compensations mean that what you once did with ease at 14, or even 25, may be different today.
 You love the feel of being active!
 Your heart is in it, and there are definitely positives.
 But there are some things that don’t feel good too.
 Maybe your back or your knee hurts.
 Maybe you just can’t find the stamina to play the way you’d like.
 Maybe something else is going on.
 Whatever it is – your AGE isn’t the problem.
 It’s the compensations you’ve picked up along the way to keep moving despite less than optimal conditions.

 But there’s hope!
 Learning to identify and work with your CURRENT movement patterning can go a long way to making you more efficient, more fluid and actually stronger than if you simply ignored things and just “pushed through.”
 With a little conscious attention and some consistent practice, you can improve and better organize your movement patterns to find ease, flow and energy in your life.
 You can’t erase your body-story – it’s who you are!
 But you can create conditions where YOUR body works in the best way it’s possible to work.

 If you’re moved to explore your own movement patterns a little more deeply, join Moving Spirit’s web community!
-Try a free Pilates mat class, subscribe to my list and receive a free “How You Move Matters” video, and as an added bonus, receive my biweekly Newsletter – “Alive!
+Subscribe to my list, receive a free “Fitness Reboot: Feel Your Body Thrive in 8 Simple Steps” video, and as an added bonus, receive my weekly Ezine – “Alive!
 Bodies in Motion,” chock-full of information, strategies, exercises and imagery to help you experience your BEST Moving Body.
 You’ll also get access to special offers and information only available to subscribers!